lucascalsilva/insurance-application-simulator/README.md

 # Insurance application simulator
-Utility that create demo data for the Insurance Application Simulator process in Camunda BPM.
+Utility that creates demo data for the Insurance Application Simulator process in Camunda BPM.

 ## Purpose